Research

 Mastitis

-Non-aureus staphylococci (NAS), also called Coagulase-negative staphylococci (CNS), have become the predominant pathogens causing intramammary infections (IMI) in dairy cattle in many countries.
-Moreover, CNS are the most frequently isolated pathogens from udder quarters; approximately 20% of milk samples collected on the farms enrolled in the Canadian Bovine Mastitis Research Network (CBMRN) was CNS-positive (Reyher et al., 2011).
-Little is known about the impact as well as control of CNS as compared to the common mastitis pathogens.
-To date, approximately 50 species and subspecies of CNS have been identified and all of them can potentially cause mastitis.
-Therefore, the correct species identification is a very important step on the development of preventive practices for IMI.
-However, the lack of a standard technique that can be applied to all species represents a major challenge to the understanding of the epidemiology of CNS IMI.
+Non-aureus staphylococci (NAS), also called coagulase-negative staphylococci, have become the predominant pathogens causing intramammary infections (IMI) in dairy cattle in many countries.
+Moreover, NAS are the most frequently isolated pathogens from udder quarters; approximately 20% of milk samples collected on the farms enrolled in the Canadian Bovine Mastitis Research Network (CBMRN) was CNS-positive (Reyher et al., 2011).
+Little is known about the impact as well as control of NAS as compared to the common mastitis pathogens.

 Biosensors and Molecular Diagnostics

-We are creating novel test platforms for detecting antibodies and bacterial pathogens directly and instantly in biological samples that are the first of their kind.
+We are creating novel test platforms for detecting protein biomarkers, antibodies, small molecules and bacterial pathogens directly and instantly in biological samples that are the first of their kind.